-I let my piglets out to pasture within the first two weeks of life, and their early days are spent in a sizable farrowing barn with a big, dirt floor, at which they start nosing right away with wild abandon.)
+I let my piglets out to pasture within the first two weeks of life.
+Their early days are spent in a sizable farrowing barn with a big, dirt floor.
+(They start nosing at it right away with wild abandon.)

-I’m no fan of conventional pig farming, but I understand we like bacon and ham too much to feed a nation via small-herd farms like mine.
+I’m no fan of conventional pig farming.
+But I understand we like bacon and ham too much to feed a nation via small-herd farms like mine.
 So, for conventional farmers, I fully support tail docking that reduces repeated pain later.

 But for hobby farmers who like to watch their piglets frolic in the sun?
 Docking the tail of a piglet might not be necessary on the basis of “it’s just done.”